mgurdal/go-tutorial/docs/data-structures.md

 ### Using Multiple Interfaces

 GO types can implement multiple interfaces.
-For this, it only needs to have the methods of the interface.
+For this, data types only needs to have the methods of the interface.

 ```go
 type Reader interface {